 circumstances such as fathers of children with disabilities and incarcerated fathers.
 His research also

 includes faith development in youth and how family processes influence that development.
 He has also

 written on the importance of the male-female relationship from a societal and theological perspective.

-Spencer L. James is an Assistant Professor in the School of Family Life.
+Spencer L. James is an Associate Professor in the School of Family Life.
 He received his PhD from Penn

 State University in Sociology and Demography as well as a doctoral certificate in Quantitative Methodology.